The Prince of Egypt: Music

 Composer and lyricist Stephen Schwartz began working on writing songs for the film from the beginning of its production.
 As the story evolved, he continued to write songs that would serve both to entertain and help move the story along.
 Composer Hans Zimmer arranged and produced the songs and then eventually wrote the film's score.
 The film's score was recorded entirely in London.

-Three soundtrack albums were released simultaneously for The Prince of Egypt, each of them aimed towards a different target audience.
+DreamWorks Records released three soundtrack albums simultaneously for The Prince of Egypt, each of them aimed towards a different target audience.
 While the other two accompanying records, the country-themed "Nashville" soundtrack and the gospel-based "Inspirational" soundtrack, functioned as film tributes, the official The Prince of Egypt soundtrack contained the actual songs from the film.
 This album combines elements from the score composed by Hans Zimmer and film songs by Stephen Schwartz.
 The songs were either voiced over by professional singers, such as Salisbury Cathedral Choir, or sung by the film's voice actors, such as Michelle Pfeiffer and Ofra Haza.
-Various tracks by contemporary artists such as K-Ci & JoJo and Boyz II Men were added, including the Mariah Carey and Whitney Houston duet "When You Believe", a Babyface rewrite of the original Schwartz composition, sung by Michelle Pfeiffer and Sally Dworsky in the film.
+Various tracks by contemporary artists such as Amy Grant, K-Ci & JoJo, and Boyz II Men were added, including the Mariah Carey and Whitney Houston duet "When You Believe", a Babyface rewrite of the original Schwartz composition, sung by Michelle Pfeiffer and Sally Dworsky in the film.

 Release

 The Prince of Egypt had its premiere at UCLA's Royce Hall on December 16, 1998, with its wide release occurring two days later.
 Despite being the inaugural production by DreamWorks Animation, it wound up the second to get a theatrical release, as Antz was rushed to reach theatres in October.
 The international release occurred simultaneously with that of the United States, as according to DreamWorks' distribution chief Jim Tharp, opening one week prior to the "global holiday" of Christmas, audiences all over the world would be available at the same time.

-The accompanying marketing campaign was aimed to appeal to adults, usually averse to animated films.
+The accompanying marketing campaign was aimed to appeal to adults, who at the time were perceived as being averse to animated films.
 Merchandising was limited to a line of collectable figures and books.
-Wal-Mart served as a promotional partner and offered in stores a package featuring two tickets to The Prince of Egypt, a storybook and the film's soundtrack.
+Walmart served as a promotional partner and offered in stores a package featuring two tickets to The Prince of Egypt, a storybook and the film's soundtrack.
+Burger King promotions were scrapped as both DreamWorks and Burger King felt it would be a "terrible disservice" to push any kind of merchandise that would trivialize the film.
 The Prince of Egypt: Classic Edition storybook, published by Dutton Children's Books in 1998, was written by Jane Yolen and illustrated by Michael Koelsch.
 Koelsch received an honorable mention from the Society of Illustrators for this book's illustrations.

+A 4K restoration of the film, remastered from the original 35mm camera negative under the supervision of the film's directors, premiered at the Annecy International Animation Film Festival in June 2018, to commemorate the film's 20th anniversary.